I Welcome Refugees

 Amnesty International will also call on more countries to put in place systems and processes that guarantee access to fair asylum processes and to ensure that there are fewer abuses committed against migrants and refugees in their search for safety.

-- Canada: Rescind Safe Third Country Agreement with United States (sign a petition)
+- Canada: Rescind Safe Third Country Agreement with United States (send a message)

 - Take action to: Stop Detaining Refugee and Migrant Children